 “It was a great night,” Jim Burrow told the Daily Advertiser.
 “Yeah, we went out a little bit in the French Quarter.”

 Jim Burrow’s hard-hitting days as a safety weren’t over.
 The Green Bay Packers drafted him in the eighth round of the 1976 NFL Draft.
-He lasted just three games, the final of which came against the Cincinnati Bengals, the same team likely to select his son first overall in the 2020 NFL Draft.
+He lasted just three games, the final of which came against the Cincinnati Bengals, the same team that selected his son first overall in the 2020 NFL Draft.

 “I guess you’d say my first NFL game was against the Bengals and my last one was in Cincinnati,” Jim told the Cincinnati Bengals.